-Income from legacies decreased within the last year to £20,894 (2019 - £729,778).
-In line with the legacy income recognition policy, whereby a future legacy receipt is recognised as income provided probate has been granted and eventual receipt is probable, £Nil (2019 - £588,025) has been recognised as income ahead of receipt in cash.
+Income from legacies increased within the last year to £526,842 (2020 - £20,894).
+In line with the legacy income recognition policy, whereby a future legacy receipt is recognised as income provided probate has been granted and eventual receipt is probable, £233,000 (2020 - £nil) has been recognised as income ahead of receipt in cash.
 Historically the legacy income of British Home has fluctuated and is unpredictable from year to year.